GOP congressman taunts Michael Cohen ahead of public hearing

 Gaetz, a Trump ally, is not a member of the committee questioning Cohen.
 Still, the tweet was extraordinary because his remarks appeared to be threatening or intimidating a witness on the eve of a highly anticipated public hearing.

-Cohen is due to testify Wednesday before the House Oversight and Reform Committee about payments to buy the silence of women ahead of the 2016 election.
+Cohen is due to testify Wednesday before the House Oversight and Reform Committee about payments to buy the silence of women who allege they had affairs with Trump ahead of the 2016 election.
 His testimony is expected to be sharply critical of Trump, alleging lying, cheating and criminal behavior.

 Most Read Nation & World Stories